Updated: Mar 6

 As opposed to other world views, critical theory provides for no redemption, only cancelation.
 There is no grace, no repentance, no penance, and no forgiveness.
 At present in the West, this means the loss of one's livelihood and reputation.
 In past incarnations of the same ideology, this meant incarceration, torture, and death.

 Racism, oppression, injustice, inequality, and hegemony all exist.
-True to its Marxist origins, critical theory is compelling because it calls attention to such issues, but fails because its prescription is divisive, dangerous, and authoritarian.
+Critical theory is compelling because it calls attention to such issues, but fails because its prescription is divisive, dangerous, and authoritarian.

 But it isn't enough to simply discredit a philosophy.
 We must identify the Culture Stack - the moral, political, economic, and social framework - that properly defines and maximizes human well-being.
 And whatever framework that is, it must include the benefits of critical theory, namely giving voice to the marginalized and shedding light on laws, institutions, and cultural norms that promote oppression.

-Perhaps that is the key to the success of critical theory - the competing world views currently in play in society do not sufficiently hear those stories, give that voice, or expose and correct the structures that are causing so much pain.
+Perhaps that is the key to understanding critical theory's recent rise to prominence - the competing world views currently in play in society do not sufficiently hear those stories, give that voice, or expose and correct the structures that are causing so much pain.

 What do you think of critical theory?
 Its strengths?
 Its weaknesses, if any?